 When I arrived in Manila to teach bass in 1966, Angel and his family were in Hong Kong, where he was playing in jazz groups.
-He did me the signal honor of returning and studying with me.
+He did me the signal honor of returning to study with me.

-During that year he studied classical double bass with me and shortly after I left, auditioned for the Honolulu Symphony Orchestra, winner a permanent position in that orchestra.
-When I joined the HSO in 1983 he was still there and it was a pleasure to be reunited with this former “student” now colleague.
+During that year he devotedly studied classical double bass and shortly after I left, auditioned for the Honolulu Symphony Orchestra, winning a permanent position in that orchestra.
+When I joined the HSO in 1983 he was still there and it was a pleasure to be reunited with this former “student,” now colleague.
 We remained close throughout those years, until he left Honolulu.

 He wrote many wonderful pieces for bass and this is your chance to hear them.

-I’m playing the following pieces on a recital I gave at the University of Hawaii’s Orvis Auditorium and dedicated to Mr. Peña.
+I performed the following Angel Peña works on a recital I gave at the University of Hawaii’s Orvis Auditorium.
+It was dedicated to Mr. Peña.
 Marion McKay is the pianist.

 The old color photo shows Angel (left), as we visited luthiers (one next to Angel and the other next to me.
 The man in the middle is probably another student of mine, Peping Calderon Jr. In front of me is another “student” (a very advanced player, like Angel) Johnny Gosalvez.